xerberde/ecosquirrel-dsa5-roller/README.md

 ### Feedback

-If you have any suggestions or feedback, please contact me on Discord (xerberde).
+If you have any suggestions or feedback, please contact me on Discord [xerberde](https://discordapp.com/users/xerberde).

 ### Credits